indrekots/indrekots.github.io/_posts/articles/2016-08-11-java-unicode-and-the-mysterious-compiler-error.md

 From section 3.3

 > This transformed version is equally acceptable to a Java compiler and represents the exact same program.
-The exact Unicode source can later be restored from this ASCII form by converting each escape sequence where multiple u's are present to a sequence of Unicode characters with one fewer u, while simultaneously converting each escape sequence with a single u to the corresponding single Unicode character.
+The exact Unicode source can later be restored from this ASCII form by converting each [Unicode] escape sequence where multiple u's are present to a sequence of Unicode characters with one fewer u, while simultaneously converting each [Unicode] escape sequence with a single u to the corresponding single Unicode character.

 ## Prefer escape sequences

 Because Unicode escapes are processed before everything else in the compilation process, they can create a considerable amount of confusion.
 Therefore it is better to avoid them if possible.
-Prefer [escape sequences](https://docs.oracle.com/javase/tutorial/java/data/characters.html "Java escape sequences") if you need to represent line feeds, double quotes and the like in string or character literals.
+Instead prefer [escape sequences](https://docs.oracle.com/javase/tutorial/java/data/characters.html "Java escape sequences"), for example `\n` for line feeds or `\”` for double quotes, in string or character literals.
 There's no need to use Unicode escapes for ASCII characters.

 ## Unicode escapes have to be well formed